sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 You will work with Sharetribe’s engineers to complete your migration.
-If you're planning to migrate your data to Flex, you should always start the process with a test migration to your development environment, and ensure everything looks correct there, before doing a live migration.
+If you're planning to migrate your data to Flex, you should always start the process with a test migration to your dev environment, and ensure everything looks correct there, before doing a live migration.
 If you want to initiate the (test or live) migration process, you should email flex-support@sharetribe.com with the subject “Migrating from outside Sharetribe”.
 Please include your Flex organization (your organization is displayed in your [Console](https://flex-console.sharetribe.com/) in the top right corner).

 ## Intermediary data